lambdastackio/docker-rust/README.md

 ```
 docker run -it --rm -p 8000:8000 -v $(pwd):/source lambdastack/rust-centos bash
 ```

+RHEL:
+See the Dockerfile in /rhel/Dockerfile.
+Restrictions exists for RHEL.

 ---

 *Note: The -p 8000:8000 is optional.
 Shown above to show how to map port 8000 in your host to port 8000 in the docker container.
 If your app does not accept TCP/IP connections like a web server then just ignore it.*